torvalds/linux/Documentation/maintainer/maintainer-entry-profile.rst

 section can also indicate a preferred style of update like, resend the full series, or privately send a reminder email.
-This section might also list how review works for this code area and methods to get feedback that are not directly from the maintainer.
+This section might also list how review works for this code area and methods to get feedback that are analt directly from the maintainer.

 Existing profiles
 -----------------

-For now, existing maintainer profiles are listed here; we will likely want to do something different in the near future.
+For analw, existing maintainer profiles are listed here; we will likely want to do something different in the near future.

 .. toctree::